yutannihilation/rcpp_intro/en/03_basic_usage.md

 ## Writing Rcpp source code

 The below code define a function `rcpp_sum()` that calculate sum of a vector.
-Creating a file and save it as "sum.cpp".
+Save this content as a file named "sum.cpp".

 ```c++
 //sum.cpp